Aravindhakumar-M/Greenguard/Prismatic Arm Controller/README.md

 Before running the code, make sure you have the following:

 - Raspberry Pi with GPIO pins enabled.
-- ROS installed on your system.
+- ROS noetic installed on your system.
 - Appropriate depth sensor and moisture level sensor connected to your Raspberry Pi.
 - Required ROS packages set up if not already done.